antoine-sch/as_sm-scraper/README.md

 6. Open Pycharm.
 On the welcome screen, click Open, and select the folder.

 7. When Creating Virtual Environment prompted, select Python 3.
-Install the thing if it asks for it.
+Install things if it asks for.

-8. Pycharm should prompt you on top to install requirements.
-Do it.
+8. If you don't get the prompting, install the requirements in the Terminal tab (bottom), using the command: pip3 install -r requirements.txt

 ## B / Setup your Google Sheet